You can’t manage what you can’t measure.

 This week in New York and leading up to COP21 in Paris this December, world leaders and businesses will pledge to reduce greenhouse gas emissions.
 The effort focuses on preventing global temperatures from rising more than 2 degrees Celsius (35.6 degrees Fahrenheit) to avoid environmental catastrophes like super droughts and extreme sea level rise.
 As we galvanize around a plan of action, we need to deploy technologies that measure our progress and maximize our impact.

 Today Aclima and Google Maps move one step closer with our announcement of a commitment that we’re making through the Clinton Global Initiative.
 Aclima and Google Maps will map pollution in Los Angeles, San Francisco and other California cities with Aclima-equipped Google Street View cars.
-We’ll share the data with scientists, air quality experts, public health professionals and— Policymakers and civic leaders will be armed with an abundance of data to test and validate changes we need to make. through Google Maps—ultimately, the public.
+We’ll share the data with scientists, air quality experts, public health professionals and—through Google Maps—ultimately, the public.
 We believe this information will transform our understanding of human and planetary health and enable decision makers and citizens alike to play an active role in improving it.
 We see a day when hyper-local air quality will be as accessible as the weather.

 To be sure, simply mapping our cities will not solve the air pollution crisis, but it will give us the tools we need to understand and then to act.
 Policymakers and civic leaders will be armed with an abundance of data to test and validate the changes we need to make as developed countries and global citizens.
 Technological tools like large-scale sensor networks have the potential to give us new eyes to seek solutions, but action will be the key to realizing the promise of clearer skies and a healthier future.